 giving essential background by saying why the research is important, how it relates to previous works and stating clearly the objectives at the end; Materials and Methods

 with sufficient experimental details permitting to repeat or extend the experiments.
 Literature references to the methods, sources of material, company names and location (city, country) for specific instruments must be given.
-Describe how the data were evaluated, including selection criteria used; Results and Discussion
+Describe how the data were evaluated, including selection criteria used; Results and Discussion presented together (in one chapter)

 as shown below.
 ABBREVIATIONS AND UNITS.